 This daily-ish feature is comprised entirely of my RSS finds.

 Machine Driven Drug Development - Can machines be trained to synthesize drugs just as efficiently as they were taught to play chess?
 That question is more complicated than it seems.

 Get Yourself An RSS Reader - The best thing about RSS is that you choose what you read.
 No algorithmic surfacing of stuff you might care about.
-You just select . . .
+You just . . .